rgeos/coding-challenge/README.md

 ### Feature 1

-> For challenge 1, the script can be found at `src/tweets_cleaned.py`.
+- For challenge 1, the script can be found at `src/tweets_cleaned.py`.

-> The following libraries were used:
+- The following libraries were used:

 * [os](https://docs.python.org/2/library/os.html)
 * [re](https://docs.python.org/2/library/re.html)
 * [sys](https://docs.python.org/2/library/sys.html)
 * [json](https://docs.python.org/2/library/json.html)

-> Explanation of the algorithm:
+- **Explanation of the algorithm**:

     1. Read from the source file one line (tweet) at a time
     2. The line will be parsed and encoded as JSON format